EXCLUSIVE-FDA faults quality control at Lilly plant making Trump-touted COVID drug | Health

 "The deleted incidents and related audit trail were not reviewed by the quality unit," the FDA inspectors wrote.
 Because the government inspection documents reviewed by Reuters were heavily redacted by the FDA it was not possible to see the inspectors' more specific findings.
 Following its November inspection, the FDA classified the problems as the most serious level of violation, resulting in an "Official Action Indicated" (OAI) notice.

 That "means that the violations are serious enough and have a significant enough impact on the public health that something needs to be fixed," said Patricia Zettler, a former associate chief counsel at the FDA who is now a law professor at Ohio State University.
-Separately, Lilly said on Tuesday it had paused its clinical trial for the COVID drug in hospitalized patients "out of an abundance of caution" over a potential safety concern.
-The company did not release information on what the problem was and declined to say how the news might affect their EUA request.
+Separately, Lilly said this week that the National Institute of Allergy and Infectious Diseases paused a government-backed clinical trial of its COVID-19 drug in hospitalized patients "out of an abundance of caution" over a potential safety concern.
+The company said it supported the decision.
+It did not release information on what the problem was and declined to say how the news might affect their EUA request.

 In response to Reuters' questions on Monday about the manufacturing issues, Lilly confirmed the OAI notice but declined to provide details on what prompted the FDA action.
 The drugmaker said it has launched a "comprehensive remediation plan," has increased staffing at the site and was working "aggressively" to address all concerns raised during the inspection.
 The data deletions cited by the FDA, Lilly said, were not related to production of the drug.